alex/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.
+Overall, the auto-complete functionality in a web browser leverages algorithms and data analysis techniques to provide relevant suggestions and streamline the user's browsing experience.
+By predicting the user's intent, it aims to save time and offer convenient options based on their browsing habits and preferences.

+Note: The specifics of auto-complete functionality, including the algorithm and features, may vary across different web browsers and versions.
+The explanation provided above offers a general understanding of the processes involved when the "g" key is pressed in a browser.
 The "enter" key bottoms out
 ---------------------------